detro/go-checkit/README.md

 # (Go) check it

 `checkit` is a command line tool (written in Go, obviously), that runs a sequence of HTTP GET against a given HTTP(S) endpoint, for a configurable duration and frequency.
-It supports HTTP 1 and 2, over IPv4 and IPv6, because Go `net/http` does.
+It supports `HTTP/1.x` and `/2`, over IPv4 and IPv6, because Go `net/http` does.

 ## How does it "check"